Friends of Brandy Hole Copse

 Click on the links (in green) to download a file:

-The 2017 to 2021 Management Plan, together with a brief introduction to the Copse can be found on CDC's website here.
+The 2025 Management Plan (Interim), together with a brief introduction to the Copse can be found on CDC's website here.

-Brandy Hole Copse is, at the time of writing (December 2023) Chichester's only designated Local Nature Reserve.
+Brandy Hole Copse is a designated Local Nature Reserve.
 The Management Agreement under which Chichester District Council (CDC) manages that part of the Copse which it does not own was put in place in 2002.

 The Friends of Brandy Hole Copse ("the Friends") exists to promote conservation and biodiversity in Brandy Hole Copse and its immediate surroundings.
 Its work is intended to support the Management Board for the Copse to implement the Management Plan, including through encouraging volunteers to help care for the Copse.

-The Friends has faced a positive storm of disruptions in recent years, from the implications of development at Whitehouse Farm, through covid-19 controls, the uncertainties of CDC resourcing and Committee members who have struggled through illness, died or resigned.
-Following an AGM on 5th October 2023, the Friends has a new Committee to take it forward and inspire continued interest in, and support for, the Copse.
+The Friends faced a positive storm of disruptions in recent years, from the implications of development at Whitehouse Farm, through covid-19 controls, the uncertainties of CDC resourcing and Committee members who have struggled through illness, died or resigned.
+A new Committee was elected at AGM on 5th October 2023 (and again in May 2025) to take the Friends forward and inspire continued interest in, and support for, the Copse.
+We would love to do so much more - find details of how you can help by volunteering for the Friends here.

 Friends' Privacy Policy